phageParser/phageParser/README.md

 **C**lustered **R**egularly **I**nterspaced **S**hort **P**alindromic **R**epeats (CRISPR), and associated proteins (Cas) are part of the CRISPR-Cas system in bacteria.
 First observed in 1987 (Ishino et al., 1987), the CRISPR system is an adaptive immune system for bacteria.

-In humans, when a virus enters the body, specialized immune cells are often quick to recognize the foreign pathogen and kill it.
-Bacteria do not have the benefit of a legion of cells to protect them against viruses, so they use the CRISPR-Cas mechanism that begins with the creation of *spacer* sequences from the invading virus' genetic material followed by the production of small interfering crRNAs.
-Finally, when the bacterium is invaded again, it uses the crRNAs to target the viral nucleic acid and prevent infection.
+When a virus enters a human body, specialized immune cells are often quick to recognize the virus invader and kill it.
+Bacteria do not have the benefit of millions of immune cells to protect them against viruses, but they have something else: CRISPR-Cas.
+The CRISPR-Cas immune response begins with the creation of *spacer* sequences from the invading virus' DNA followed by the production of small interfering crRNAs.
+Finally, when the bacterium is invaded again, the crRNAs recognize and cut the viral DNA, preventing infection.

-The spacers acquired are always flanked by bacterial DNA forming a library of small pieces of phage genomes from which to form crRNAs to target future viral genetic material (see Figure below).
+Bacteria store their acquired spacers in their own DNA.
+The spacers are flanked by short pieces of bacterial DNA called *repeats* (see figure below).

 ![alt text](https://github.com/goyalsid/phageParser/blob/master/CRISPR_locus_diagram.png?raw=true "CRISPR Locus")

-Amazingly, after acquiring a spacer the bacteria are essentially vaccinated against future attacks and can pass on their phage libraries to future generations.
+Amazingly, CRISPR-Cas immunity is both *adaptive* and *hereditary*!
+After acquiring a spacer, bacteria are both protected against future virus attacks and they can pass on their spacer libraries to their descendants.

-However, more research is needed to better understand the mechanisms that make this process possible, and to understand how microorganisms use their CRISPR systems in nature.
+More research is needed to better understand how bacteria use their CRISPR systems in nature.

 *Ishino, Y., Shinagawa, H., Makino, K., Amemura, M., and Nakata, A. (1987).
 Nucleotide sequence of the iap gene, responsible for alkaline phosphatase isozyme conversion in Escherichia coli, and identification of the gene product.
 J. Bacteriol.
 169, 5429–5433.